hrshaik20/eec201project-kokott-shaik/README.md

 4. E is the maximum change in distortion for which the function will begin the next loop
 5. dim1 is the first dimension the vectors are plotted with
 6. dim2 is the second dimension the vectors are plotted with
 7. showFigures is a binary variable that toggles graphs (so that dozens of figures aren't opened when this is included in ProjectTraining1.m)

-The output of the function is a matrix, where each column represents a vector of dimension K-1.
+The output of the LBGTraining function is a matrix, where each column represents a vector of dimension K-1.
 Each of these vectors is one of the codewords for this .wav file